bombasticSlacks/Aspirant/Game/Armour-Traits.md

 #### Lightweight Materials
 Material: Leather, Machinery, Textile
-Your armour swaps out heavy, awkward pieces and components for lighter more flexible alternatives are key locations.
-While these alterations reduce the [Structure](Armour#Structure) by 1, they increase the [Max Skill](Armour#Max%20Skill) of the armour by 2.
+Your armour swaps out heavy, awkward pieces and components for lighter more flexible alternatives at key locations.
+While these alterations reduce the [Armour Integrity](Armour#Armour%20Integrity) by 1, but [Skill Penalty](Armour#Skill%20Penalty) is fixed at (0).

 #### Mail
 Material: Metal
 Your armour is constructed of distinct interlocking rings or scales, reducing weight and providing excellent flexibility when compared to plates of the same material.
-Increase the [Max Skill](Armour#Max%20Skill) of the armour by 1 and gain [Resistance](Armour#Weakness%20and%20Resistance) [Rending](Injury#Rending), but gain [Weakness](Armour#Weakness%20and%20Resistance) [Piercing](Injury#Piercing).
+Reduce the [Skill Penalty](Armour#Skill%20Penalty) by (+1) to a minimum of 0, and gain [Resistance](Armour#Weakness%20and%20Resistance) [Rending](Injury#Rending), but gain [Weakness](Armour#Weakness%20and%20Resistance) [Piercing](Injury#Piercing).

 #### Ornate
 Material: Any
 Your armour includes ornate details such as elaborate patterns, intricate engravings, or precise coloration that makes it impressive to behold.
-You add +1 to [Connection](Communication#Connection) skill tests when more than half of your armour pieces have the Ornate Trait.
+You add +1 to [Connection](Communication#Connection) skill tests.
+This trait does not stack.

 #### Padded
 Material: Textile
 Your armour included extra layers of thick, durable padding which reduce the risk of blunt force trauma.
-Gain [Resistance](Armour#Weakness%20and%20Resistance) [Impact](Injury#Impact), but lower [Max Skill](Armour#Max%20Skill) by 1.
+Gain [Resistance](Armour#Weakness%20and%20Resistance) [Impact](Injury#Impact), but increase [Skill Penalty](Armour#Skill%20Penalty) by (-1).
 Additionally, this armour has a [Armour Integrity](Armour#Armour%20Integrity) of at least 2.

 #### Practical
 Material: Any